hydrosolutions/SAPPHIRE_Forecast_Tools/README.md

                  Template for the pentad forecast bulletin.
 Edit accoring to your reporting requirements.
    |__ doc
        Documentation of the forecast tools.
-        |__ www
-            Static files (images) used by the documentation.
-        |__ configuration.md
-            Configuration instructions
-        |__ deployment.md
-            Deployment instructions
-        |__ development.md
-            Instructions for local development
-        |__ user_guide.md
-            User guide with instructions of how to use the forecast tools once they are deployed.
 ```
 </details>